Sanford-Lab/CARB_DML/README.md

 2. Configure GitHub credentials (Keychain helper is already enabled on this machine).
 3. Add any initial scripts or documentation, then `git add`, `git commit`, and `git push origin <branch>`.

-Update this README as the repository structure and workflow evolve.
+Update this README as the repository structure and workflow evolve. yay.